mohrosidi/genre_classification/README.md

 ## How to run this project

+1. Make sure you have conda installed in your computer
-1. Install wandb library (`pip install wandb`)
+2. Install wandb library (`pip install wandb`)
-2. Create wandb account (www.wandb.ai)
+3. Create wandb account (www.wandb.ai)
-3. Get your wandb API Key (run `wandb login`, open the urls that appears in your terminal) and paste in your terminal
+4. Get your wandb API Key (run `wandb login`, open the urls that appears in your terminal) and paste in your terminal
-4. Run the project (`mlflow run -v https://github.com/mohrosidi/genre_classification.git`)
+5. Run the project (`mlflow run -v https://github.com/mohrosidi/genre_classification.git`)
-5. When the run is finished, open your wandb account and see the report of your project
+6. When the run is finished, open your wandb account and see the report of your project

 ## Sample Report from Wandb